 Eco-tourism is about connecting conservation, community, and sustainable travel.

-This means that those who implement and participate in responsible tourism activities should follow the following eco-tourism principles:
+This means that those who implement and participate in responsible tourism activities will follow the following eco-tourism principles:

 regions while protecting and enhancing opportunities for the future.”